 Visma´s ambition is to be the national and regional leader in its product categories, an advantage versus global competitors.
 Rather than overextending resources, Visma intends to be the strongest and most profitable supplier in the markets where we operate.
 There are still multiple growth opportunities.
 In the coming years, Visma consider expansion to new geographies, most likely in Eastern Europe and through acquisition of market leading local companies.
 We will remain loyal to the strategy about being a strong and sizeable player in each market, rather than spreading thin globally.

 Investments in product development and innovation are key success factors for Visma.
 During the decade from 2010 to 2020 Visma will re-create all it’s Windows solutions to cloud solutions.
 This means complete rewrite of code, not converting or upgrades.
 Thus investments in the years 2013 through 2017 will be at a peak as we continue to maintain on premises solutions as well.
 In 2015, and R&D expenses amounted to approximately 12% of revenues.
 About 60% of R&D investments are related to SaaS projects.

 Visma is competing with larger global and regional companies and we are dependent on our off-shoring capacity.
 The Nordic cost level combined with insufficient access to competent human resources have been the drivers behind the build-up of our off-shoring activities, which today comprise operations in Romania, Lithuania, Latvia, Poland, Ireland and Spain.
-At the end of 2014 we had 681 full time employees (FTE) in these locations, and the plan is to increase this to around 1000 FTE by the end of 2015.
-Most resources are within software development and accounting/payroll outsourcing.
+At the end of 2015 we had 989 full time employees in these locations, and the plan is to increase this to around 1300 FTE by the end of 2016.
+Most resources are within so!ware development and accounting/payroll outsourcing.
 The offshoring operations are necessary to facilitate development of new SaaS solutions, to win larger consulting contracts and to be able to be competitive on outsourcing business.